General Messages > General Topics > Life of Faith

 MESSAGE: G17

 In this message, I would like to consider with you the outworking of faith, that is, faith in action.
 We will look at two examples in the Scriptures: one, a woman of faith and another, a man of faith.
-We will also consider the point that there are different kinds of testing and outworking of faith.
+Their lives illustrate two key features of faith: belief in God’s word and active response to God and His word.
+We will also consider different kinds of testing and outworking of faith.

 Luke 1:45